ULM logo

 Microbiology: Total coliform and fecal coliform analysis is completed daily on many types of water samples.
 Methods used in the lab include both membrane filter and presence/absence techniques.

-Metals & Minerals: Elements in both dissolved and total forms are analyzed on numerous sample types, which range from drinking water to fish tissue.
+Metals & Minerals: Elements in both dissolved and total forms are analyzed on numerous sample types.

 ©